MaZderMind/cwa-qr/README.md

-Python Implementation of the CoronaWarnApp (CWA) Event Registration
+Python implementation of the Corona-Warn-App (CWA) Event Registration
 ===================================================================

 **This is the Python2 Version.
 For Python3 see** https://github.com/MaZderMind/cwa-qr/tree/main

-This is an Implementation of the Protocol used to generate Event-Location QR-Codes for the CoronaWarnApp (CWA) as described in [
+This is an implementation of the Protocol used to generate event and location QR codes for the Corona-Warn-App (CWA) as described in [
 Corona-Warn-App: Documentation – Event Registration - Summary](https://github.com/corona-warn-app/cwa-documentation/blob/c0e2829/event_registration.md).

 **This is not an official implementation – use it at your own risk** (as far as that's possible, these days…).

 State
 -----
-The Interface described in the Document is implemented, the undocumented Pieces (Public Key Value, Seed Length, Versions etc.) have been taken from the Open Source iOS Client Application.
-As Far as I know the Interface has been fully implemented, but without an actual positive Corona Test there is no way to do an End-to-End verification.
+The Interface described in the Document is implemented, the undocumented pieces (Public Key Value, Seed Length, Versions etc.) have been taken from the Open Source iOS Client Application.
+As far as I know the interface has been fully implemented, but without an actual positive Corona Test there is no way to do an End-to-End verification.

 Usage
 -----
 The Library is not yet packaged as pip and so cwa-directory should be copied over to your project manually.

-Useas follows:
+Use as follows:
 ```py
 #!/usr/bin/env python